dj-nitehawk/MongoDB.Entities/Documentation/wiki/Relationships-Embeded.md

 book.Author = author;
 await book.SaveAsync()
 ```
-as mentioned earlier, calling `SaveAsync()` persists `author` to the "Authors" collection in the database. it is also stored in `book.Author` property. so, the `author` entity now lives in two locations (in the collection and also inside the `book` entity) and are linked by the `ID`. if the goal is to embed something as an independant/unlinked document, it is best to use a class that does not inherit from the `Entity` class or simply use the `.ToDocument()` method of an entity as explained earlier.
+as mentioned earlier, calling `SaveAsync()` persists `author` to the "Authors" collection in the database. it is also stored in `book.Author` property. so, the `author` entity now lives in two locations (in the collection and also inside the `book` entity) and will have the same `ID`. if the goal is to embed something as an independant document, it is best to use a class that does not inherit from the `Entity` class or simply use the `.ToDocument()` method of an entity as explained earlier.

 ### Embed removal
 to remove the embedded `author`, simply do: